uhop/list-toolkit/README.md

 | `Heap.pop(heapArray, less = (a, b) => a < b)` | remove and return the top element | *O(log(n))* |
 | `Heap.push(heapArray, value, less = (a, b) => a < b)` | add new element | *O(log(n))* |
 | `Heap.sort(heapArray, less = (a, b) => a < b)` | sort an array in place | *O(n * log(n))* |

+## License

+BSD 3-Clause "New" or "Revised" License.
+See the LICENSE file for details.

+## Release History

+* 1.0.1 *Initial release.*